ramlaxman/CL-II/Basics-of-AI.md

 move is the small disk at the top of Peg A. For this disk, only two legal moves are possible, from Peg A to Peg B or C. From this state, there are three potential moves:

 1. Move the small disk from Peg C to Peg B.
 2. Move the small disk from Peg C to Peg A.
 3. Move the medium disk from Peg A to Peg B.

 The first move (small disk from Peg C to Peg B), while valid is not a potential move, as we just moved this disk to Peg C (an empty peg).
 Moving it a second time serves no purpose (as this move could have been done during the prior transition), so there’s no value in doing this now (a heuristic).
-The second move is also not useful (another heuristic), because it’s the reverse of the
+The second move is also not useful (another heuristic), because it’s the reverse of the previous move.

-A heuristic is a simple or efficient rule for solving a given problem or making a decision.
+[1] <a name="myfootnote1">1</a>: Footnote content goes here A heuristic is a simple or efficient rule for solving a given problem or making a decision.